 Solution: Use cases, use cases, use cases.
 Provide as many as you think are relevant.
 Better yet, have a practitioner help you determine what is relevant, and let them write it.

 That’s a Wrap

-Don’t freak out.
+Don’t panic.
 Just because developers that you didn’t talk to are going to influence the decision doesn’t mean all is lost.
-Instead, create campaigns that speak to that developer.
-Design campaigns to overcome the objections a good developer will have by providing them with technical content such as documentation, use cases, tutorials, and free trials.
+Proactively overcome their objections with content marketing campaigns that actually help the developer.
+Win over developers with technical content such as use cases (case studies) and tutorials.
 Remember, skepticism is a sign that someone has a real problem.
-Developers will want to use your tool if they understand how it solves their problems.
-Give your users the technical information they need to make or influence the purchase decision.
-Developer marketing…it’s technical.
+Developers will support your company’s tool, platform, or API if it helps them make something innovative or makes their lives easier.
+Give developers the technical information they need to support the acquisition decision.

 This blog post was updated May 25, 2020.